 - 2016Launched Guided Pathways and Ready to Rise Initiatives

-Improving college readiness and success among low-income students is a complex problem that requires complex and multi-faceted solutions.
-College Spark currently supports the following programs and initiatives:
+Improving college readiness and success among low-income students and students of color is a complex problem that requires complex and multi-faceted solutions.
+Our current programs include:

-- Our Guided Pathways Initiative invests more than $7 million over eight years to make system-level changes that will provide students with more clarity on how to navigate the path to a desired degree.
-Five community colleges have been selected to implement the program: Everett, Peninsula, Pierce, South Puget Sound, and South Seattle Community Colleges.
-We anticipate a second cohort of five additional colleges as this effort expands in the state.
+- Our Guided Pathways Initiative invests more than $8.5 million over eight years to make system-level changes that will provide students with more clarity on how to navigate the path to a desired degree.
+Ten community and technical colleges have been selected to implement the program.

 - The College-Ready Math Initiative invests $12 million over seven years to help low-income students graduate from high school with strong math skills and avoid remediation in college.
 The initiative includes a variety of evidence-based strategies and programs designed to help students improve their scores on the 11th grade Smarter Balanced Assessment, which measures achievement on Common Core State Standards and which can ensure automatic placement into college-level classes.